Does NJ Law protect transgender students?

 Can transgender students participate in school athletics?

 Absolutely.
 The New Jersey State Interscholastic Athletic Association (NJSIAA) oversees participation in interscholastic athletics for high school athletes.
-They organization has a rule on the participation of transgender students in high school sports, that rule can be found on page 83/84 of their annual rule book.
-Basically you will need a letter from a physician or therapist stating that you have transitioned or are “in the process of transition.”
+The organization's policy on the participation of transgender students in high school sports can be found here.

 What can I do if my school refuses to refer to me by the correct name and pronouns?